awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 ### OnPathFound<a name="navigation-ebus-onpathfound"></a>

-Indicates that a path was found for the indicated request\.
+Indicates that a path has been found for the indicated request\.

 **Parameters**
-`requestID` – ID of the found request for the path search\.
+`requestID` – ID of the request for which the path has been found\.
 `currentPath` – The path calculated by the pathfinder\.

 **Return**
-Flag that indicates whether or not to traverse this path\.
+Returns a boolean value indicating whether this path is to be traversed\.

 **Scriptable**
 No